tsbrett/COVID-19_herd_immunity/README.md

-All code necessary to reproduce analysis.
+All code necessary to reproduce analysis and figures.

 Code developed using Python 3.6.4, may also work with later versions.
 Install requirements using `pip install -r requirements.txt`.